 As with any major purchase, do your research when preparing to buy a new car.
 Information is your best friend and there are tons of websites available to arm you with more information than ever!
 Look for new car rankings, owner reviews, and YouTube test drive videos.
-Check into shopper experiences and feedback for the dealership you plan to buy from and research the value of your current vehicle if you plan to trade it in.
-The more prepared you are, the more confident you’ll be when you’re ready to make your purchase!
+Check into shopper experiences and feedback for the dealership you plan to buy from, and research the value of your current vehicle if you plan to trade it in.
+The more prepared you are, the more confident you’ll be when making your purchase!

 Set your budget.

-Set a strict budget for yourself for buying a car and then stick to it!
-Never let a car dealer or anyone else tell you how much car you can afford.
+Set a strict budget for yourself while buying a car and then stick to it!
+Never let a car dealer or anyone else tell you which cars you can afford.
 Don’t forget to factor in insurance and planned maintenance.
-Also, consider the cost of any potential aftermarket upgrades like bike racks or premium sound & wheels that you may want to invest in after you buy.
+Also, consider the cost of any potential aftermarket upgrades like bike racks, premium sound, or new wheels.

 Secure financing before you buy.

-When buying a new model vehicle, most people plan to finance.
+When buying a new vehicle, most people decide to finance.
 If you aren’t planning to pay cash for your new car, then you’ll want to secure a financing offer before going to the dealership.
 Today’s car dealers generate a lot of their revenue in their financing offices.
-As they are taking a cut of any auto loan they offer, they may not always have a buyer’s best interest at heart.
+Since they take a cut of the auto loans they offer, they may not always have a buyer’s best interest at heart.
 Visit your bank or credit union and secure a pre-approval.
 That way, if the dealership you decide to buy from wants to offer you financing, they’ll be forced to make you a better offer!

 Don’t just look at the payment!